alexander1914/spring-6-and-spring-boot-3-review/springjpa-restfull-webservices/README.md

 It is required when you want to generate an object of the class, by passing the initial values of the fields in the constructor.

+# DTO Data Transfer Object
+**Data Transfer Object (DTO)** is an object that carries data between processes.
+When you're working with a remote interface, each call is expensive as a result, you need to reduce the number of calls.